What to Eat When Pregnant

 Make sure you take your prenatal vitamins daily and include vitamin-rich foods in your diet.
 For iron, eat lean meats, beans, and spinach.
 You'll find vitamin C in oranges, grapefruits, strawberries, broccoli, cauliflower, Brussels sprouts, green peppers, and tomatoes.
 Get your folate from leafy green vegetables, veal, beans, black-eyed peas, and chickpeas.
 And include carrots, pumpkins, sweet potatoes, spinach, apricots, and cantaloupe in your diet for vitamin A.

 Talk to your OB/GYN to find out what you should be eating for a healthy pregnancy.
-If you want an OB/GYN who's part of the Memorial Network, see this complete listing of providers and schedule an appointment today.
+If you want an OB/GYN who's part of Memorial, see this complete listing of providers and schedule an appointment today.